When The White House Can't Be Believed

 Nielsen: No.

-You could call what she said a deception, an evasion, or a technical nicety.
+You could call what she said a deception, an evasion or a technical nicety.
 NPR will not call what Nielsen said a lie because it cannot gauge her intent.

 I report about the media for NPR and in so doing, I periodically cover NPR and its policies.
 I don't speak for the network.
 I would say the word "lie" fits here.